pryv/dev-site/source/getting-started.md

 ![Pryv Lab Dashboard: Streams](/assets/images/getting-started/streams_dashboard.png)

 You can easily add content (notes, pictures, positions) directly from the dashboard and select in which stream to put it.
-Once data is added to your account, you can select which streams to visualize on the dashboard and which time period to display.
+Once data is added to your account, you can select which streams to visualize on the dashboard and which time period to display by using the scroll bar on the bottom of the dashboard.

 ![Johann Dashboard](/assets/images/getting-started/dashboard_johann.png)

-<a name="obtain-token"></a> # Obtain an Access Token
+# Obtain an Access Token

 Now that your Pryv Lab account has been created, you can start adding data.
 In order to do so using code or API clients such as cURL or Postman, you need to obtain an access token.